dfranx/Colly/README.md

 ![](https://i.imgur.com/SkDMkst.png)

-**Bounds** contains our players bounds (X, Y, Width, Height)
+**Bounds** contains our player's bounds (X, Y, Width, Height)

 **Goal** is (X,Y) coordinate where our player wants to move

 **Func** is a function which will be called when and if the collision occurs.
-You dont have to use this argument.
+This argument is optional.

 ```c++
 Point res = world.Check(1, player.Bounds(), player.NextPosition());
 ```

 ### GridWorld
-GridWorld is better for tile-based worlds but it works almost exactly like the cl::World.
+GridWorld is a better option for tile-based worlds but it works almost exactly like the cl::World.
 ```c++
 cl::GridWorld world;
 ```